TaylanTatli/KoboHighlights/README.md

 ## Features

 - Extract highlights from KoboReader.sqlite file
-- View list of books and their highlights
+- Display highlights in a user-friendly interface
 - Send highlights to Notion
 - Save highlights to local storage for offline access
 - Multi-language support (English and Turkish)
-- Dark mode support
+- Docker support for easy deployment
-- Resizable panels
 - Responsive UI

 ## Installation